Route of the Pueblos Blancos

 “We found the week a wonderful experience and were thrilled by the walks, the accomodation, food and company.”

-Pueblos Blancos is synonymous with the brilliant white Andalucia towns and villages around Ronda.
+Pueblos Blancos is synonymous with the brilliant white towns and villages around Ronda in the south of Spain.
 They have been a destination for discerning travellers for many years.
 The rolling country side of Serrania de Ronda and the majestic mountains of the Sierras de Grazalema are rich in plant and birdlife and offer great opportunities for walking.

 Our 7 night ‘Route of the Pueblos Blancos’ holiday begins in Ronda with a one-night stay in the historic centre of this most famous of the Andalucia white towns and villages.
 The route ends in Grazalema with a four-night stay in this stunning white town.
 A perfect location for our rest day and base for our last two walks.
 On route you will stay for two nights in Montejaque, one of the smaller pueblos visited throughout the week.
 Each daily walk is about 12 km through hilly and sometimes dramatic scenery with superb views.
 Meals are provided at excellent local restaurants and bags are transported between locations.
 Airport transfers from Malaga are provided at specified times.